-Even as Helm maintained its reputation for fast service delivery, the company was looking for ways to improve efficiency.
-Helm lacked a central system for standardizing key business processes, so employees used ad hoc solutions like email, spreadsheets, mail and phone calls to deliver one-to-one services to 65 clients, each with its own requirements.
+Despite its reputation for fast service delivery, in 2010, company leaders were looking for ways to improve efficiency.
+At the time, Helm lacked a central system for standardizing key business processes, so employees used ad hoc solutions like email, spreadsheets, mail and phone calls to deliver one-to-one services to 65 clients, each with its own requirements.
 Demand on IT was at an all-time high, so creating custom applications to replace manual processes was a daunting prospect.

-After evaluating off-the-shelf products like Caspio and database.com from Salesforce, Helm ultimately chose Quick Base because it was configurable, intuitive and cloud-based, so employees could use it from any device, at any location, without network constraints.
+After evaluating off-the-shelf products like Caspio and database.com from Salesforce, Helm chose Quickbase because it was configurable, intuitive and cloud-based, so employees could use it securely from any device, at any location, without network constraints.

 The first app Helm built was designed to support the Merchandising team, which delivers custom catalogs to clients with anywhere from 500 to 3,000 product SKUs in them.
 The process of creating a catalog requires Helm to manage merchandise costs and margin, product selection, global sourcing, copyrighting, photography, and many other attributes.
 Managing this process with spreadsheets was overly complicated and time-consuming.

-Building a solution on Quick Base required nothing more than an understanding of the underlying process.
-Built by Wacht, the Campaign Manager Quick Base app replaced the manual process with an easy-to-use online app that enables merchandising staff to manage every activity from a single place.
-The app has eliminated over 3,000 spreadsheets since its introduction and reduced the time required to create a product line preview from 90 hours to less than one.
+Building a solution on Quickbase required nothing more than an understanding of the underlying process.
+Built by Wacht, the Campaign Manager Quickbase application replaced the manual process with an easy-to-use online application that enables merchandising staff to manage every activity from a single place.
+The application has eliminated over 3,000 spreadsheets since its introduction and reduced the time required to create a product line preview from 90 hours to less than one.

-The success of the Campaign Manager app gave Helm the confidence to build more apps on Quick Base.
-Using Quick Base as an application Platform-as-a-Service (aPaaS), today more than half of Helm's business processes run on Quick Base apps, including:
+The success of the Campaign Manager application gave Helm the confidence to build more.
+Using Quickbase as an application Platform-as-a-Service today more than half of Helm's business processes run on Quickbase apps, including: